 gadgetlayout.xml, which updates block

-gadgetBlock from component B. In this case, layout files from component A should be loaded before component B, so you should specify that in component B’s
+gadgetBlock from component A. In this case, layout files from component A should be loaded before component B, so you should specify that in component B’s

 <sequence> entry in module.xml.
-That is to say:
+In other words, component B is dependent on component A. That is to say:

 For each particular scenario, files of the same type are loaded from different components taking into account the sequence information provided in each component’s